 For those looking to make large messaging campaigns, Telnyx supports messaging on toll-free numbers.
-We support SMS and MMS (US and Canada only).
+We support SMS.
+Toll-Free MMS is supported (US and Canada only).
 This article details valid use cases, best practices and the verification process.

 In this article, find information about:

 To get started with toll-free messaging it's necessary to first have your use case approved.
 Verifying Toll Free Numbers ensures compliance and alignment with new industry standards.
 Use of non verified toll free numbers may result in spam blocks at any time.
 The unblocking of the spam blocks can only be achieved through use case verification.

 How do I register my toll free number's use case?